TriStar Motorsports

 TriStar Motorsports was an American professional stock car racing team that used to compete in the Monster Energy NASCAR Cup Series.
 The team competed in the NASCAR Winston Cup Series primarily during the early to mid 1990s, suspending racing operations in 1997 and continuing on as Tri-Star Motors, and later Pro Motor Engines, supplying engines to many NASCAR teams prior to returning to competition in 2010.

-On July 22, 2017, Mark Smith died after a battle with cancer.
+Founded by Mark Smith.
+On July 22, 2017, Mark Smith died of cancer.
 His son Bryan took over ownership of TriStar Motorsports.

 Cup Series

 Winston Cup 1989–2000

 TriStar made its debut in 1989 at Talladega Superspeedway.
 Driver Ron Esau finished 38th after wrecking the No. 18 Pontiac.
 Brad Teague made the team's second start at Charlotte Motor Speedway with Mello Yello but finished 31st after suffering engine failure.
 Barn Animals sponsored Hut Stricklin's No. 68 entry at the 1990 Daytona 500, and fielded the No. 18 for him at Atlanta Motor Speedway, where he finished 33rd and 37th, respectively.
 TriStar switched back to the No. 68 at Talladega Superspeedway, with sponsorship from, Interstate Batteries, where Stanley Smith would finish 37th after an early wreck.
 The team finished their first race at Michigan with Mike Chase finishing 24th.
 They ran the No. 68 with Country Time Lemonade sponsorship and Bobby Hamilton driving in two races, with a best finish of 28th.

 In 1991, TriStar ran full-time with Hamilton and Country Time again sponsoring their Oldsmobile.
 Hamilton had four top-ten finishes and finished 22nd in points, winning Rookie of the Year honors.
 They began 1992 with no top-ten finishes, and later switched to Ford Thunderbirds, allowing Hamilton to get two top-ten finishes and finish 25th in points.
 After failing to finish higher than 15th eight races into the 1993 season, Hamilton was released.
 Greg Sacks drove for the rest of the season, with Dorsey Schroeder filling in at the road course races, and Loy Allen driving at Phoenix International Raceway.